 Anyhooters, with that in consideration, I do have a completely unbridled fascination with the concept of possession and exorcism; with the fact that our brains, if we believe strongly enough, can make our bodies do weird, horrifying things.

 Like that girl on Dr. Phil who believed she was pregnant so desperately that her womb actually expanded and she began to lactate, even though she was medically decided to be definitely not pregnant.

-And my interest in that kind of blind belief carries over to people who believe this kind of spiritual hijacking is actually possible.
-And they believe it so hard that their brains will actually convince their bodies to do some crazy things that seem completely legitimate to an observer.
+My interest in that kind of blind belief carries over to people who believe this kind of spiritual hijacking is actually possible.
+They believe it so hard that their brains will actually convince their bodies to do some crazy things that seem completely legitimate to an observer.
 I’m not talking about people who just lie and do it for attention and actively know they are faking it, I’m talking about people who truly believe they are possessed in some magical way.

 A Head Full of Ghosts does a really amazing job at mixing all of this together.

 Fourteen-year-old Marjorie is either schizophrenic or possessed.
 Her father, the only real religious person in the family, is convinced his daughter is suffering at the hand of the devil.
 His wife fights him on this pretty frequently and wants a science-based explanation, but soon, with money running out and the situation with Marjorie going from bad to worse, the Barrett family agrees to document their struggles for a reality TV show and have an exorcism performed live on air.